 - Practice makes perfect: For a paper version practice filling out the actual paper by obtaining an extra copy and completing it as a test run.
-After the test copy is finalized correctly, neatly fill out the final version by legibly copying the information from the test copy to the real one.
+After you correctly finalize the test copy neatly fill out the final version by legibly copying the information from the test copy to the real one.
 A similar method can be used for an online form by first writing your answers on a piece of paper.
 Then, when you are sure they are satisfactory, enter them into the form fields.

 - Proofread: Go over your work several times to be sure that it's perfect.
 Don't leave a single space blank unless the form tells you to do so.
 When in doubt, or if you don't know an answer, write "N/A" to verify to the employer that you have addressed the question.